GreyRook/code-with-style/docs/process/index.md

 In this respect, the fibonacci sequence offers a reasonable gradation.

 If a developer thinks it takes more time to discuss a ticket than to actually resolve it, he should give the ticket a 0.
+If a developer is uncertain about the complexity, risk involved and uncertainty they may choose to put down a ?.

 Tickets that are not doable in one sprint (as indicated by the opinion of most of the developers or a number of story points equal to or greater than 13 after estimating) are to be rejected and to be split up into smaller tickets.

-The final amount of story points for the Ticket is decided on by the Scrum Master by calculating the average of the estimates of all developers.
+The final amount of story points for the Ticket is decided on by calculating the average of the estimates of all developers.
 When the result is a fraction we usually round up, but that can be influenced by general opinion or specific reasons.
 Due to the nature of the process Tickets can end up with a number of Story Points that is not actually from the Fibonacci Sequence.

 Moreover, in order to reach consensus when the estimates are very different, the developer with the highest and the lowest estimate may have to explain their reasons for their estimate.
 All members of the Development Team have the right to change their original estimate after this discussion.

-Given this process there should not be any story ticket inside a sprint without an estimation.
-User stories without an estimation are not allowed to be worked on.
+Given this process there should not be any Story or Bug Ticket inside a sprint without an estimation.

-Bug tickets on the other hand do not get story points.
+Tickets without an estimation are not allowed to be worked on.

 # Ticket description
 Tickets need to have a detailed description explaining the following aspect: